assemblr-io/tic-tac-swarm/README.md

 - session storage of games
 - game wins counter underneath the 'X' and 'O' characters
 - more dramatic animation of the 'win' CSS class and removal of the 'hero glitch layer' class - maybe a blinking neon sign effect

+## BUGS

+- re-size swarm mcanvas when the window.size changes ... if the user re-sizes the browser window